neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 ## What are the Fluxes?

-There are a few different heat fluxes involved when coupled NekRS via [!ac](CHT) to MOOSE.
+There are a few different heat fluxes involved when coupling NekRS via [!ac](CHT) to MOOSE.
 When you run a [!ac](CHT) calculation, for each time step you will see something like the following printed to the screen: